SantoriniDave.com

 Hotel phone: +30 6980 063262

 Homey, budget-friendly accommodations with great views over Hydra village.
 Showers are small, but rooms are well-appointed and include kitchenettes.
-The triple bunk room is perfect for a small family of 3.
+The triple bunk room is perfect for a family of three.
 Quiet location set back from – but walkable to – the busy port.
 Open summer only.

 18. Hydra Hotel